International Travel Insurance

 All University travel that requires a federal license must be coordinated through the Office of Regulatory Compliance and requires significant lead time for review and license issuance.

 International insurance programs and assistance services may have coverage limitations or may not be valid at all for travel to sanctioned countries or in war zones.
-Contact the Risk Management Unit of Contracting and Purchasing Services well in advance of travel to review any exclusions or limitations applicable to the destination country.
+Contact Risk Management well in advance of travel to review any exclusions or limitations applicable to the destination country.

 Any individual traveling to a war zone on University business must justify and obtain approval for the travel from the individual’s Vice President or Provost after review of the travel risks and insurance issues involved.